TaakoOfficial/TaakosCogs/RPCalander/README.md

-# 📅 RPCalander
+# 📅 rpcalander

-Welcome to **RPCalander**, a Discord bot cog that manages an RP calendar with daily updates!
+Welcome to **rpcalander**, a Discord bot cog that manages an RP calendar with daily updates!
 This cog is perfect for roleplay servers that want to keep track of in-game days and events.

 ---